Everton vs Man City: Pep Guardiola has Chelsea & Manchester United joining his defending champions in title race | Goal.com

-Guardiola has Chelsea & Man Utd joining Man City in title race
+Guardiola claims Chelsea & Man Utd have joined Man City in title race

 Manchester City's Premier League title defence will be challenged from multiple directions, according to Pep Guardiola – who claimed Manchester United and Chelsea could still be in the hunt.